Wang Bowen (footballer)

-Wang Bowen (王博文; born 25 July 2003) is a Chinese professional footballer who plays as a forward for Werder Bremen II.
+Wang Bowen (王博文; born 25 July 2003) is a Chinese professional footballer who plays as a forward for German Regionalliga Nordost club Viktoria Berlin.

 Club career

 Born in Xuchang, Henan, Wang started his career at Nantong Haimen Codion, joining in 2011.
 In 2018, at the age of fifteen, he travelled to Germany to join local side SC Borgfeld.
-Having also represented Oberneuland at youth level, he joined Brinkumer in 2021.
+Having also represented FC Oberneuland at youth level, he joined Brinkumer SV in 2021.

-In June 2022, following impressive performances with Brinkumer, Wang joined Werder Bremen, being assigned to their reserve team.
+In June 2022, following impressive performances with Brinkumer SV, Wang joined Werder Bremen, being assigned to their reserve team.

 International career

 Wang has represented China at various youth levels internationally.
 In August 2022, he was called up to the under-19 side for the first time.